 - Some international students have access to Australian government scholarships.
 Students should investigate scholarship opportunities in their own countries.
 See Melbourne Scholarships for general scholarship information.

-- One-on-one course advice from senior academics, online or in person.
+- One-on-one course advice from senior academics and professional staff, online or in person

 - Assistance and advice from the Law School Careers Office.